Somebody’s gotta go do it, guys. Oral argument’s coming up in the Sixth Circuit…. No, we can’t just dismiss the charges.

 The Sixth Circuit heard their appeal in March, which is when I started writing this post.
 Never finished it, but since the panel has now voted 2-1 to reverse the conviction (the dissenter is the second of the two judges mentioned above), now seems like a good time to dust it off.

-Originally I was going to base this entirely on the audio of the oral argument, which was available almost immediately.
+Originally I was going to base this entirely on the audio of the oral argument.
 I listened to the whole thing and took notes, and I can tell you there was a great deal of hooting from me as I listened to Jeff Theodore, the Assistant U.S. Attorney who came in late or lost a bet or drew the short straw or whatever it was, try to argue that a nun with a tiny hammer posed a threat to the national defense of the world’s only superpower.

 One of the first hoots was triggered by Jeff’s verb selection, as he argued (for example) that Sister Megan and her two companions had “penetrated” the perimeter fence and “targeted” a building for their dastardly deeds.
 Seems like those would be more appropriate for a lightning raid by Soviet commandos, not a two-hour stroll by three unarmed civilians with a combined age of 202, but I guess he felt that he needed to spice things up a bit.